virtulis/ujsx/README.md

 Explicitly creates an intermediate object even if DOM is present.
 (this is what `ujsx()` falls back to if there is no `window`).

+### domToUJSX(node)

+Convert a DOM node (Element, TextNode, Document or DocumentFragment) to an implementation-agnostic UJSX intermediate object.

 ## Intermediate object